 Just because you can take out a personal loan in a couple of hours, doesn’t mean you should.
 Just because you can now get loans of up to £500,000 from select lenders, doesn’t mean you should either.
 Loans are still liabilities that need to be repaid, which is why you must always measure your ability to repay the personal loan before deciding to apply for it.

 Ideally, you want the loan repayment amount to take up no more than 30% of your monthly income.
 This will make the loan (or loans) easier to handle.
 You also have the option to repay the loan sooner and save on interest rate and other charges, as long as there is no prepayment penalty stopping you from doing so.
+Obviously there are also other types of loans on the market too should you want something a bit more feasible.

 By avoiding these mistakes, you can utilize the wealth of financing options and personal loan deals available today and reap the most benefits from them.
 The better you are at avoiding these mistakes, the more valuable your next personal loan will be.